canonical/kafka-operator/docs/tutorial/t-enable-encryption.md

 juju relate kafka:certificates self-signed-certificates
 ```

-After the charms settle into `active/idle` states, the Kafka listeners should now have been swapped to the
+After the charms settle into `active/idle` states, the Apache Kafka listeners should now have been swapped to the
 default encrypted port 9093.
 This can be tested by testing whether the ports are open/closed with `telnet`

 ```shell